No Scrubs: Commercial performance

 In Australia, "No Scrubs" spent seven consecutive weeks at the summit of the ARIA Charts from May 2, 1999, to June 20, 1999.
 In the United Kingdom, it peaked at number three on the UK Singles Chart, becoming TLC's highest-charting single.
-The song was certified triple platinum by the British Phonographic Industry (BPI) in March 2021, for sales and streams exceeding 1,800,000 units.
+The song was certified quadruple platinum by the British Phonographic Industry (BPI) in September 2023 for sales and streams exceeding 2,400,000 units.

 Music video

 Background

 The Hype Williams-directed music video was set in a futuristic space station, where the trio wore silver and blue metallic outfits.
 It contains a rap verse by Left Eye, which was used in the single's release.
 Tionne "T-Boz" Watkins described how the group went all out during production of the video, with her being specifically excited about "wearing the all-white outfit", while Thomas initially felt apprehensive about going on the swing, constantly practicing before the shoot until she did not want to get off afterwards.
 The scene at the end of the video showing the three fighting each other and being silly was a result of the tube moving and the group attempting to fight against the moving set, with Thomas and Lopes hitting each other by accident.
 American drag queen RuPaul also appeared off-camera without drag to see them, as his makeup artist Mathu Andersen was in charge of makeup for the group, placing rhinestones on the lips of each member.
 The music video is stylistically similar to Michael Jackson and Janet Jackson's music video "Scream" (1995), as well as the Busta Rhymes and Janet Jackson music video "What's It Gonna Be?!"
 (1999), which was also directed by Williams.